-22. A robust and integrated communications strategy will be articulated and implemented to support IRENA's aim in becoming the global voice for renewable energy, while promoting a swift transition towards its sustainable use.
+22. A robust and integrated communications strategy will be articulated and implemented to support IRENA's aim of becoming the global voice for renewable energy, while promoting a swift transition towards its sustainable use.
 Within the context of a broad communications umbrella for IRENA, there will be a focus on communications and marketing, whose complementary but distinct roles should add to and multiply the value of every aspect and activity of the organisation.
-Three key target areas are being addressed which will come under the broader outreach strategy, namely: development communications and of а communications strategy, communication products designed to support programmes, and a global campaign to support the 2012 International Year of Sustainable Energy for All.
+Three key target areas are being addressed which will come under the broader communications outreach namely: development and strategy, communications strategy, communication products designed to support programmes, and a global campaign to support the 2012 International Year of Sustainable Energy for All.
 Communications products will be developed to support programmes.
-Outreach will be undertaken at global renewable energy initiatives such as IREC, WFES, CEM, and regional forums, especially in Africa, South Pacific, Asia and Latin America and the Caribbean, and global events such as Rio+20.
+Outreach will be undertaken at global renewable energy initiatives such as the Interstate Renewable Energy Council (IREC), the World Future Energy Summit (WFES), the Clean Energy Ministerial (CEM), and regional forums, especially in Africa, Asia-Pacific and Latin America and the Caribbean, and global events such as Rio+20.